 Network marketing is changing.

-It’s no secret that more and more distributors are turning to the Internet and using social media to find new prospects and recruits.
+It’s no secret that more and more distributors are turning to the Internet and recruiting with social media.

 Facebook is the first choice of many, which makes sense; it is, after all, the largest and most well-known of all social networking sites.